 So how do you ground your welder?
 Welders are commonly grounded using a ground clamp typically made of copper or brass.
 This is done to complete the circuit and allows the welder to create an arc.
 Without a good ground, it could compromise weld quality, and consumables, or even stop you from welding.

 It is vital that you ground your welder before you begin working.
 If you’re not sure why to ground a welder, keep reading.

-This article will teach you all about grounding your welder and answer a lot of questions people frequently ask.
+This article will teach you all about grounding your welder and answer a lot of questions people frequently ask plus I’ll give you my recommendation for the ground clamp I use.
 By the end, you will know the best way to ground your welder.

 Why do you ground a welder?